Sarah Banting, PhD

 Dr. Banting teaches courses focused on writing: disciplinary writing in literary studies, editing, critical reading and writing for academic purposes, and rhetorical strategies for writing in various genres and reaching a wide variety of audiences.
 Her approach to teaching writing emphasizes situation-specific writing styles and rhetorical strategies, with special attention to the qualities that make student writing successful in academic and disciplinary contexts.

-Her research focuses on the motivations and rhetorical strategies of academic writing in literary studies and appears in English Studies in Canada, the Canlit Guides, and Written Communication.
-She focuses, as well, on pedagogy and degree structures in English programs and was co-organizer, with Madeline Scarlett, in 2022, of the "English and the Humanities, Here & Now: The English Major in 2022" conference.
+Her research focuses on the motivations and rhetorical strategies of academic writing in literary studies and appears in Written Communication, English Studies in Canada, Canadian Literature, and the Canlit Guides.
+She focuses, as well, on pedagogy and degree structures in English programs and was co-organizer, with Madeline Scarlett, in 2022, of the "English and the Humanities, Here & Now: The English Major in 2022" conference; this work appears in Arts and Humanities in Higher Education.
 She is co-editor, with Brandon McFarlane, of a cluster of articles called "Possibilities for English Studies Scholarly, Research, and Creative Activities," slated to appear in English Studies in Canada.
-A new article on English degrees in Canada will hopefully appear in 2023.